Hans Weik: Aerial victory claims

 According to Obermaier, Weik was credited with 36 aerial victories claimed in 85 combat missions, including 25 victories over the Western Front.
 Forsyth states that he was credited with 22 heavy bombers shot down, making him one of the leading fighter pilots against the heavy bombers.
+Spick indicates that Weik had a mission-to-claim ratio of 2.78.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 34 aerial victories, plus two further unconfirmed claims.
 Of this figure, he claimed eleven aerial victories on the Eastern Front and 23 over the Western Allies, including 22 four-engined bombers.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 34 Ost 98344".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.